bpaquet/node-logstash/Readme.markdown

 Configuration formats
 ---

-There are two format for configuration.
-The legacy format use urls.
-The new one is identical to the [logstash config format](https://www.elastic.co/guide/en/logstash/current/configuration.html).
+There are two formats for configuration:
+1. The legacy format uses URLs.
+2. The other one is identical to the [logstash config format](https://www.elastic.co/guide/en/logstash/current/configuration.html).

-Note : if you are using multiple config files, you can mix formats.
+Note: if you are using multiple config files, you can mix formats.

-Configuration by url (legacy)
+Configuration by URL (legacy)
 ---

-A plugin is instanciated by an url.
+A plugin is instantiated by an URL.
 Example: ``input://file:///tmp/toto.log``.
-This url instanciate an input file plugin which monitor the file ``/tmp/toto.log``.
+This URL instantiates an input file plugin which monitors the file ``/tmp/toto.log``.

-The urls can be specified:
+The URLs can be specified:

 * directly on the command line
 * in a file (use the ``--config_file`` switch)